Flowdeeps/blink-old/README.md

 ![-_-](https://github.com/Flowdeeps/blink/raw/master/assets/images/blink.gif)

 How?
-There are two ways of using it, either just the CSS3 animation or for some reason you want to use a more semantic span and the .blink class you can include the JS.
+There are two ways of using it, either just the CSS3 animation or for some reason you want to use a more semantic span and the .-_- (it's a blinking face) class you can include the JS.
 You will probably need to fire any scripts that rely on DOM elements being in place after Blink has had a chance to rewrite the tree.

 ## Set Up Dev Environment